Spirit of Japan (Extrait de Parfum) by Elixir Attar

 KerstinveithKerstinveith 2 years ago

 Beautifully described.
-Yes, the Japanese ceremonies are always cleverly combined and every little thing carries a deeper meaning.
+Yes, the Japanese ceremonies are always cleverly combined, and every little detail carries a deeper meaning.
+As a lover of good Japanese agarwood sticks, I really enjoyed reading this.
+Jinkōpokal.

 Translated · Show originalShow translation